Fleetwood soars into contention as McIlroy leads

 Robert MacIntyre heads the Scots' challenge on eight under after a blemish-free 66.

-With winds of up to 40mph expected on Sunday, tee times have been brought forward (from 06:45 to 08:57 BST) for a second successive day and a fascinating finale awaits after a cluster of players staked their claim.
+With winds of up to 40mph expected on Sunday, tee times have been brought forward (to 06:45 from 08:57 BST) for a second successive day and a fascinating finale awaits after a cluster of players staked their claim.

 Fleetwood started and finished in style to post the day's lowest score.
 Beginning on the 10th, he birdied four of his opening six holes and two of his final three, with a sole bogey on 17, as he set the clubhouse target on 11 under.